-In order to make the best use of the recovery capacity of the groundwater basin, the Yolo County Flood Control and Water Conservation District (YCFC&WCD) is currently preparing a plan to establish a series of water recharge, storage, and conveyance facilities.
+In order to make the best use of the recovery capacity of the groundwater basin, the Yolo County Flood Control and Water Conservation District (YCFCWCD) retains their canals and ditches in an unlined condition. is currently preparing a plan to establish a series of water recharge, storage, and conveyance facilities.
 It is expected that this plan will utilize some of the off-channel excavations proposed pursuant to the OCMP as recovery facilities.
-By doing so, the YCFC&WCD intends to place more water into the aquifer to increase the availability of groundwater.
+By doing so, t_he YCFCWCD seeks intends to place more water into the aquifer to increase the availability of groundwater.
+In the past the YCFCWCD has expressed interest in experimenting with groundwater recharge using reclaimed mining pits.
 The potential environmental impacts of these activities will be addressed by the YCFC&WCD as a part of their planning process.
-Given the interrelated goals of both agencies, the County will continue to work with the YCFC&WCD in coordinating our efforts to protect both the quantity and quality of groundwater supplies.
+Given the interrelated goals of both agencies, the County will continue to work with the YCFCWCD in coordinating our efforts to protect and improve both the quantity and quality of groundwater supplies.

-The Technical Studies noted that the availability of groundwater data, especially with regards to water quality, is poorly developed and unorganized.
-Having a sufficient body of information is crucial when monitoring development that extends into the groundwater table, such as off-channel excavations.
+The 1995 Technical Studies noted that the availability of groundwater data, especially as related with regards to water quality quality, i was poorly developed and unorganized.
+Having a sufficient body of information iwas identified as crucial forwhen monitoring development that extends into the groundwater table, such as off-channel excavations.
 The OCMP addresses this deficiency by requiring that each off-channel mining operation maintain a detailed monitoring program, to include both groundwater level measurements and water quality tests the number and extent of which vary as mining and reclamation activities progress.
-In addition, the County will designate appropriate staff to assemble and analyze the data that is generated, so that long-term trends and influences can be identified and necessary responses implemented.
-It is anticipated that this effort could serve as the basis for creating specific recommendations for inclusion in the County's overall water resource management policies.
+As a part of the 2018 update, the data that has been generated through the program In addition, the County will designate appropriate staff towas assembled and analyzed the data that is generated, so that for long-term trends and influences.
+It is anticipated that the County's erved as the basis for creating specific recommendations for inclusion in the County's overall regarding water resource management policies that are included as a part of this update.

 Although water is a vitally important issue to both agriculture and urban areas, the OCMP acknowledges that other resources have a need for water that must be accommodated.
-Open bodies of water, such as those that may result from wet pit mining allowed under the OCMP, would lose an estimated 2,341 acre feet of water annually due to evapotranspiration.
+Open bodies of water, such as those that may result from wet pit mining allowed under the OCMP, maywould lose an estimated 2,341 acre feet of water regularly annually due to evapotranspiration.
 This amount can be substantially reduced through the avoidance of shallow water depths of less than ten feet.
 However, these same shallow depths provide the necessary conditions for recreational uses and wetland habitat.
 The OCMP encourages the balanced use of wet pits, so that they may serve the variety of goals expressed for Cache Creek.